| Fairs & Festivals

 phases of the moon, solar and lunar eclipses, days of the week,

-a person's auspicious
+a person's auspic ious

+star or zodiac sign.
 Muslims in India observe all the Islamic festivals celebrated

 internationally.
 In addition, they have the days commemorating shrines

 in India and death anniversaries of saints, which are known as Urs.
+All the Muslim festivals and observances follow the Islamic calendar,

 which has fewer days than the solar year.
 So, each year, the festival